sxzz/import-without-cache/README.md

 ## Known Limitations

-- Support Node.js since v22.15.0, and doesn't support Deno or Bun.
+- Support Node.js since v22.15.0, and doesn't support Deno.
+  - For Bun, `clearRequireCache` works, but `init` is not needed since ESM imports is the same as CJS requires.
 - Only supports ESM modules by default.
-CommonJS cache can be cleared by `clearCJSCache`.
+CommonJS cache can be cleared by `clearRequireCache`.
 - `require(esm)` is not supported.

 ## Sponsors